 Over a period of time, I realized that blogging can be turned into the bigger business.
 With that in mind, I was able to hit more than thousand visitors a day to this blog in 2012.
 At that time I felt, it was a great achievement and I was moving towards 100K pageviews a day.

-Later, due to personal reasons, I was slowly losing interest and also, I quit blogging for almost 5 years.
+Later, due to personal reasons, I was slowly losing interest and also, I quit blogging for almost 5 years (3 years of partial blogging + 2 years of no blogging).

 Yes, the blog traffic also dropped down to 100 visitors a day – almost, 10 times traffic down.
 It was a big hit to me when I came back in 2017 and I saw that how all the hard work got wasted.